wavefrontHQ/docs/pages/doc/ts_retainSeries.md

 <td>Expression that you want to filter.</td>
 </tr>
 <tr>
-<td>metric, source=, tag=, tagk=</td>
+<td>metric&vert;source=&vert;tag=&vert;tagk=</td>
-<td>The metric, source, source tag, or point tag to filter by.
-See [the filter() Function](ts_filter.html) for an in-depth discussion of source tags, point tags, and when to use them. </td></tr>
+<td markdown="span">The metric, source, source tag, or point tag to filter by.
+See [filter() Function](ts_filter.html) for an in-depth discussion of source tags, point tags, and when to use them. </td></tr>
 </tbody>
 </table>

 ## Description

-Allows you to retain only time series that include the specified metric, source, source tag, or point tag.
-To filter a particular source, source tag, or point tag, specify either `source=` or `tag=` or `tagk=` and the key that you want to filter by.
+The `retainSeries()` function filters the expression to display only the time series that match the specified metric, source, source tag, or point tag.
+To filter by a particular source, source tag, or point tag, specify `source=`, `tag=`, or `tagk=`, respectively.
+Set `pointTagKey` to the unique point tag key to filter by.

 You might be able to use the `retainSeries()` function to retain only the series that have the synthetic point tag that you define, for example, in conjunction with `taggify()`.

-You can specify only one parameter (metric, source, source tag, or point tag) per function call.
-To specify multiple parameters, use a `filter()` call for each parameter.
-In contrast to `filter()` this function supports expanding a source tag.
+You can specify only one filtering parameter (metric, source, source tag, or point tag) per function call.
+To filter by multiple parameters, use a `retainSeries()` call for each parameter.
+In contrast to `filter()`, this function supports expanding a source tag.

 ## Examples

-In the following example, we first extracts all `~sample.requests.*` metrics that are in the `dev` environment.
+In the following example, we first extract all `~sample.requests.*` metrics that are in the `dev` environment.

 ![retain series 1](images/ts_retain_series_1.png)

 Then we extract from that series only the series that come from the `app-5` source.
-The result are just three series.
+The resulting chart displays just three series.

 ![retain series 2](images/ts_retain_series_2.png)